phanminhanh2905/shopnow-devops-platform/README.md

 # ShopNow DevOps Platform

-A production-like DevOps platform built to simulate a real-world software delivery workflow using Kubernetes, GitLab CI/CD, Harbor, Prometheus, Grafana, ELK Stack, and SonarQube.
+A production-like DevOps platform built to simulate a real-world software delivery workflow using Kubernetes, Helm, GitLab CI/CD, Vault, Harbor, Prometheus, Grafana, ELK Stack, and SonarQube.

 This project was designed as a personal hands-on lab to practice deploying, operating and troubleshooting a cloud-native microservices platform from source code to production.

 ---

-# 📌 Overview
+# Overview

 The platform demonstrates the complete DevOps lifecycle, including:

 - Kubernetes-based microservices deployment
+- Helm-based application deployment
 - GitLab CI/CD automation
 - Private container registry with Harbor
+- Secrets management using HashiCorp Vault
 - Code quality analysis using SonarQube
 - Centralized monitoring with Prometheus & Grafana
 - Centralized logging using ELK Stack